Motivic, logarithmic, and topological Milnor fibrations: Introduction

 \subsection{Outline of the paper and main results}

-Firstly, in Section \ref{sec:logtheoric}, we give simple sheaf-theoretic definitions of $\Mclog$, $\Mmlog$, and $\Mlog$ which are of log-geometric nature, the space $\Mlog$ being the classical Kato--Nakayama log-space \cite{KN99}.
-Recall that \emph{the divisorial log structure on $M$ associated to $D$} is defined by
+First, in Section \ref{sec:logtheoric}, we give simple sheaf-theoretic definitions of $\Mclog$, $\Mmlog$, and $\Mlog$ which are of log-geometric nature, the space $\Mlog$ being the classical Kato--Nakayama log-space \cite{KN99}.
+Recall that \emph{the divisorial log structure on $M$ associated to $D$} is the sheaf of multiplicative monoids defined for an open set $U$ by